 Some foods and supplements, such as ginger, turmeric, and fish oil, can help reduce inflammation.
 Eating an ant-inflammatory diet is good for your general health and might be especially good when you are trying to heal soft tissue injuries.
 One active ingredient in tumeric root, curcumin, is available as a supplement with piperine added for better absorption or in phytosome form for more bioavailability.
 Thorne's curcumin phytosome has some research behind it for various anti-inflammatory effects.
 Look for fish oil that is low in contaminants and low in oxidation (the IFOS testing site can help).

-Your best bet is to maintain a healthy weight and eat a whole foods diet with plenty of antioxidant-rich whole fruits, vegetables, nuts, and legumes, while eating minimal amounts of trans fats, saturated fats, simple carbohydrates, and processed foods.
+Your best bet is to maintain a healthy weight and eat a whole foods diet with plenty of protein and antioxidant-rich whole fruits, vegetables, and nuts, while eating minimal amounts of trans fats, saturated fats, simple carbohydrates, and processed foods.
 Keeping blood glucose in a good range is vital for minimizing inflammation.
 For more information about healthy nutrition, see sites such as PeterAttiaMD.com, NutritionFacts.org, and DrWeil.com.
 Improvements from good diet can take a little time to notice, so be patient.

 Stem cells are progenitor cells found in embryos and also in some tissues of adults; these special cells can differentiate into cells for many different kinds of tissue such as bone, fat, cartilage, tendon, nerve, blood, brain, or muscle.
 Embryonic stem cells can differentiate into more tissue types than adult stem cells, but adult cells are more available and avoid the ethical and political issues associated with the use of embryonic cells.
 Adult stem cells have been found in many parts of the body, including fat, bone marrow, and skin.